Karanikishey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containing pattern from a file
+display number of lines that contain a pattern in a file